 Sunday: 5 minute 0955; start 1000

-The race officer may start the race up to 15 minutes early if fleet is ready, this can be altered with 7 days notice given on the Club blackboard adjacent to the course board & Shanklin Sailing Club website (www.shanklinsailingclub.com).
+A change of race from the fixture card can be altered with 7 days’ notice given on the Club blackboard adjacent to the course board and/or Shanklin Sailing Club website (www.shanklinsailingclub.com).

 A novice is defined as not having won a cup in the Club for the previous 3 years.

-A junior is defined as not being 18 at the start of the membership year, ie, 1st January.
+A junior is defined as not being 18 at the start of the membership year, i.e. 1st January.

-5 - The start line is a transit between the triangle and post at the starters hut and a lozenge shape on a pole due east at the beach.
+5 - The start line is a transit between the triangle and post at the starter's hut and a lozenge shape on a pole due east at the beach.
 The start outer limit is a buoy approximately 100 yards to seaward and an inner mark some 40 yards inside this as close to the transit as possible.

-7 - The time limit for a race is 2 hours, and all subsequent finishers must cross the line within 30 minutes of this time, if how-ever the leading boat does not get to the first mark within 35 minutes, then the race will be abandoned.
+7 - The time limit for a race is 2 hours.
+All finishers must cross the line within 30 minutes of the time of the lead boat and within two hours of the start of the race.

 10 - A second sound signal at the start is to inform all helmsmen that one or more boats were over the line at the start.
 It is the responsibility of all helmsmen to ensure that they start correctly.

-13 - Penalties at the time of an incident
+12 - Penalties at the time of an incident

 A boat may take a two-turn or if multihull one-turn penalty after getting well clear of other boats as soon after the incident as possible with one turn in the same direction and include one tack and one gybe.

-16 - Every attempt will be made to have the results ready within 15 minutes of the last boat home.
+15 - Every attempt will be made to have the results ready within 15 minutes of the last boat home.